 Jenny has her second son, Tim.
-She develops the condition again in this pregnancy and helps to trial two drugs, the second of which (ursodeoxycholic acid) seems to help to improve her abnormal liver function tests.
+She develops the condition again in this pregnancy and helps to trial two drugs, the second of which (ursodeoxycholic acid) seems to help to improve her abnormal liver blood test results.
 At this point bile acids are not being measured, but Dr Elwyn Elias is setting up the facility in Birmingham to do so.
-Jenny’s blood is stored and later tests reveal bile acids of over 150 micromol/L, leaving no doubt about her diagnosis.
+Jenny’s blood is stored and later tests reveal bile acids of over 150 µmol/L, leaving no doubt about her diagnosis.
 Bile acid testing is formally introduced into the UK by 1994.
 An informal research group has also been established by Judith and Elwyn and Jenny is part of the group.

 Bounty publishes information about the condition in their Bounty Book after Jenny contacts the publisher.
 Practical Parenting is the first baby magazine to write about the condition.
 Over the next few years other media articles follow that help to raise the profile of the condition.
 As a result, Jenny is contacted not only by women but by health professionals wanting to know more about it.

 As a result of increased media attention, the Support & Information Line is becoming busier and Jenny realises that despite raising awareness of the condition virtually all UK maternity hospitals have little or no knowledge of the condition.
 Although her own consultants are extremely supportive, she realises that she needs other centres for referrals.
-With the help of Jane Redfearn, whose daughter was stillborn because of OC, contact is made with Professor Nick Fisk, who has conducted some research into OC and she is put in touch with Dr (now Professor) Michael de Swiet, who replies that Jenny can let women know about the referral facility and suggests that for the future, if enough women are interested, there is the potential for research to be conducted.
+Contact is made with Professor Nick Fisk, who has conducted some research into OC and she is put in touch with Dr (now Professor) Michael de Swiet, who replies that Jenny can let women know about the referral facility and suggests that for the future, if enough women are interested, there is the potential for research to be conducted.